 Typically, stock options are granted to a Named Executive Officer of FirstService under the Option Plan shortly following the end of each year.
-Effective February 7, 2020, an aggregate of 305,000 options were issued to the Named Executive Officers in respect of the year ended December 31, 2019.
+Effective February 8, 2024, the Board granted a total of 568,500 options to employees in respect of the year ended December 31, 2023 (including 305,000 options to the Named Executive Officers), which options may be exercised, subject to vesting based on time and performance criteria, at a price of US\$164.15 until, for one-half of such employee options, February 8, 2029 and, for the other half of such employee options, February 8, 2029 and, for the other half of such employee options, February 8, 2030.
 See "Incentive Award Plans of FirstService - FirstService Stock Option Plan" and "NEO Outstanding Option-Based Awards" below.

 In determining the long-term incentive component of the Named Executive Officers' compensation, the Compensation Committee will consider, among other factors, the recommendations of Management, FirstService's performance and relative shareholder return, the level of dilution to shareholders, the value of similar incentive awards to executive officers at comparable companies and awards given to the Named Executive Officers in past years.